So November is over. It was ok.

 Pft.
 It’s such a lovely, warm evening, it’s hard to imagine Melbourne’s crap weather.
 For now, while I’ve borrowed from Lionel Hampton, I think Miles Davis is the only possible musical alternative for this evening.

-"flying home" was posted by dogpossum on August 2, 2004 2:55 PM in the category herrang and lindy hop & other dances i have known and travel
+"flying home" was posted in the category herrang and lindy hop and other dances and travel

 My backpack full of clean laundry, care of Eva’s washing machine and a night break between camps, is now more a mixed bag.
 I am down to the non-dancing underwear (where the dancing underwear seems to have largely disappeared: I’m sure I’ve lost knickers in the Herrang laundry.
 Despite Grace’s best efforts) and once again wishing I’d brought some thai fisherman’s pants with me.
 But who’d have thought loose, cotton nappy-inspired trousers would be the perfect garment for a dance camp in Europe?
 Note to self for future reference, I guess.